Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Experiments

-Note that although GraphCare~\cite{jiang2023graphcare} is another KG-based method, it is not included as a baseline in experiments because its KGs cannot be directly transferred from CCS codes to ICD-9 codes due to limited GPU memory.
-Supportive details will be provided in the following case study.
-Implementation details are discussed in Appendix~\ref{app:implement}.
+Note that although GraphCare~\cite{jiang2023graphcare} is another KG-based method, it is not included as a baseline in experiments because its defined KGs cannot be directly transferred from CCS codes to ICD-9 codes.
+However, we feed our diagnosis KG into GraphCare framework for comparison as shown in Table~\ref{tab:ablation}.